- Distance: 9.9 miles

 Driving Directions to Elkhart Park Trailhead

 Directions from Pinedale: From the intersection of Pine Street (US 191) and North Tyler Ave (the Pinedale Tourism office is located on the northeast corner) in Pinedale, WY, drive west on Highway 191 (West Pine Street) for 6 miles and then turn right on WY-352 toward Cora.
-Follow WY-352 for 14.3 miles and turn right on County Road 162, a dirt road signed for New Fork Lakes.
-Follow the road for 4.8 miles to the end of the road.
-Along the way the road name will change to New Fork Lakes Road/Forest Service Road 732/730.
-The New Forks Lake parking area is on the left.
-The trailhead is located at the northeast corner of the lot.
+Follow WY-352 for 25.3 miles to the National Forest boundary, where the pavement ends.
+Continue straight ahead on Green River Lakes Road (Forest Service Road 600).
+(Stay along the east side of the river, ignoring any roads branching to the left.)

-The 25.2 mile trip should take about 40 minutes.
-Passenger cars can typically make it to the trailhead without any problems.
+The 50 mile trip should take about 1 hour and 45 minutes.
+Passenger cars can typically make it to the trailhead.
+Check at the forest service office in Pinedale for current road conditions.

 Elkhart Park Trailhead: From the intersection of Pine Street (US 191) and North Tyler Ave (the Pinedale Tourism office is located on the northeast corner) in Pinedale, WY, drive east on Highway 191 (East Pine Street) for 0.3 miles and bear left onto Fremont Lake Road.
 Follow this road for 14.3 miles and turn right into the large parking area for the Elkhart Park/Pole Creek Trailhead.
 After the first 3.0 miles the road will turn into Skyline Drive/Forest Service Road 370740.
 The trailhead is located at the northeast end of the parking lot between the outhouse and the trailhead kiosk.
 It should take about 25 minutes to drive the trailhead.
 The last section of the road has some holes and uneven spots.